mrexclamationmark/GNU-Linux-Configuration/etc/default/README.md

 usbcore.authorized_default=0 can be used for systems (laptops, etc) that do not use any external usb devices (usb keyboards, usb mouses, usb storage drives, etc) or any internal usb devices, preventing rogue usbs from being initialized internally or externally. usbcore.authorized_default=2 can be used to unauthorize external usbs, but authorize internal usbs.

-you can use lockdown=confidentiality if you do not plan to tune CFS tunables or change the fair.c/core.c tunables.
+you can use lockdown=confidentiality and debugfs=off if you do not plan to tune CFS tunables or change the fair.c/core.c tunables.